Trip Map

 Envoy.blade.php has 2 definition of "servers":

-• localhost which represents pipeline's docker container.
+webserver which represents your server/drop.localhostwhich represents pipeline's docker container.

 # Let's jump inside Envoy's scripts